 Just because you have legally been established as the child’s father does not mean that you automatically enjoy the same rights as a married parent.
 You must first prove your willingness to support the child by adhering to a regular child support payment that is intended to improve the child’s quality of life, just as any father would be expected to do.

 From this point, you can seek to build a legally-protected relationship with your child by establishing a time-sharing and custody plan with your attorney for approval by the court system.

 A father may seek to have a relationship with their child at any time, without the court’s involvement, by communicating and working directly with the child’s mother through an informal agreement.
 This is a relatively common arrangement for unmarried parents who are still dating, living together, or otherwise in a relationship.

 However, without having the legal support of the Florida court, the mother of the child can choose to deny access or communication with the child for any or no reason whatsoever.
 This means if the mother of your child wants to end the relationship, relocate, or otherwise deny you access to your child for any reason, they are completely within their rights to do so.

-An experienced Deerfield Beach Father’s Rights attorney, like the dedicated family lawyers at John Buchmiller & Associates, LLC, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.
+An experienced Deerfield Beach Father’s Rights attorney, like the dedicated family lawyers at Davis and Associates, Attorneys at Law, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.

 Divorced Father’s Rights